Borderline Personality Disorder Symptoms

-Borderline personality disorder occurs in most by early adulthood.
-The unstable pattern of interacting with others has persisted for years and is usually closely related to the person’s self-image and early social interactions.
-The pattern is present in a variety of settings (e.g., not just at work or home) and often is accompanied by a similar lability (fluctuating back and forth, sometimes in a quick manner) in a person’s emotions and feelings.
+Borderline personality disorder occurs in most people by early adulthood.
+The unstable pattern of interacting with others in this condition has persisted for years and is usually closely related to the person’s self-image and early social interactions.
+The behavior pattern is present in a variety of settings (e.g., not just at work or home) and often is accompanied by a similar lability (fluctuating back and forth, sometimes in a quick manner) of a person’s emotions and feelings.

 A person with this disorder will also often exhibit impulsive behaviors and have a majority of the following symptoms:

 - Frantic efforts to avoid abandonment, whether the abandonment is real or imagined

 - A pattern of unstable and intense interpersonal relationships characterized by alternating between extremes of idealization and devaluation

 - Identity disturbance, such as a significant and persistent unstable self-image or sense of self

 - Impulsivity in at least two areas that are potentially self-damaging (e.g., spending, sex, substance abuse, reckless driving, binge eating)

 - Recurrent suicidal behavior, gestures, or threats, or self-mutilating behavior

 - Emotional instability due to significant reactivity of mood (e.g., intense episodic dysphoria, irritability, or anxiety usually lasting a few hours and only rarely more than a few days)

 - Inappropriate, intense anger or difficulty controlling anger (e.g., frequent displays of temper, constant anger, recurrent physical fights)